 Grab your tickets to see the San Jose Earthquakes soccer team in action.
 They are one of the original teams of the MLS and played against D.C.
 United in the first game of the league's history.

 I've only had the chance to go to one game, but it's easy to get there from San Francisco or anywhere in the Bay Area.
-The Avaya Stadium is about 10 minutes north of downtown San Jose and right next to Mineta International Airport.
+PayPal Park is about 10 minutes north of downtown San Jose and right next to Mineta International Airport.